Breaking the Barriers of Leadership

 Rather, strong will and resolve encapsulate her own notions of someone who is able to lead and make changes they want to see.
 On the other hand, my mom is an illustration of someone who leads in smaller ways.
 She makes choices between her job and her family as a quiet leader, shaping my life and bestowing upon me leadership values of discipline, dedication, and determination to blaze my own trail and achieve whatever it is that I want to fulfill.

-Katie Reis is currently a freshman in high school who loves to read and write.
-She also enjoys playing tennis, piano, and doing anything outdoors.
+Katie Reis is a senior in high school.
+She enjoys running, painting, reading, and doing anything outdoors.
 She plans to pursue some sort of career in the humanities, as she especially loves history and Latin.
-This is her first article for KidSpirit magazine.
+Katie will be a freshman at Cornell University next fall.